St. Jude College Dasmariñas Cavite: College department

-St. Jude College Cavite has a college department offering tertiary academic programs such as Radiologic Technology, Nursing, Business Administration, Computer Science, Accountancy, Secondary Education Major in English, Filipino, Math, Science and Health, Elementary Education, Psychology, Tourism, and Hotel and Restaurant Management.
+St. Jude College Cavite has a college department offering tertiary academic programs such as Radiologic Technology, Nursing, Business Administration, Computer Science, Accountancy, Secondary Education Major in English, Filipino, Elementary Education, Psychology, and Hospitality Management.

-The college department has two deans: one for Nursing (as this program has the most students) and one for all other programs.
-Non-nursing programs are also headed by their respective program advisers.

 Achievements

 Last July 2015 examination for Radiologic Technology, St. Jude College Dasmariñas Cavite Inc. marks its history for getting the TOP spot in the entire Philippines.
 Patrick D. Agaloos made a legacy for them, he got the highest rank among thousands examiners of that one-day event.

 May 2015 Board Examination for Nursing they got 100% passing rate for first timers.
 This proves that St. Jude College is one of the leading quality education provider in Cavite and in the entire Philippines.